MaksudSaifullah/RabbitMQWithASP.NetCore/README.md

-1. What is RabbitMQ?
+1.What is RabbitMQ?

 RabbitMQ is the most widely deployed open source message broker.
 It supports various messaging protocols.
 It basically gives our applications a common platform for sending and receiving messages.
 This ensures that our message (data) is never lost and is successfully received by each intended consumer.
 RabbitMQ makes the entire process seamless.

-Ina simple words, we will have a publisher that publishes messages to the message broker (RabbitMQ server).
+In a simple words, we will have a publisher that publishes messages to the message broker (RabbitMQ server).
 Now the server stores the message in a queue.
 To this particular queue, multiple consumers can subscribe.
 Whenever there is a new message, each of the subscribers would receive it.
 An application can act as both producer / consumer based on how you configure it and what the requirement demands.

 Apart from that, RabbitMQ provides a cool Dashboard for monitoring the messages and queues.
 We will be setting up this too later in this article!

-2. Advantages of RabbitMQ
+2.Advantages of RabbitMQ

 There are quite a lot of advantages of using a queue based messaging solution rather than directly sending messages to the intended consumer.
 Here are few of the advantages.

-•	Better Scalability – Now, you will not have to depend on just one VM / processor / server to process your request.
+•Better Scalability – Now, you will not have to depend on just one VM / processor / server to process your request.
 When it gets to the point where you first server finds it tough to process the incoming queue data, you can simply add another server that can share the load and improve the overall response time.
 This is quite easy with the queue concept in RabbitMQ.

-•	Clean User Experience – You users are less likely to see any errors, thanks to the microservice based message broker architecture.
+•Clean User Experience – You users are less likely to see any errors, thanks to the microservice based message broker architecture.

-•	Higher availability – Even if the main Microservice is down to a technical glitch on on-going update, the messages are never lost.
+•Higher availability – Even if the main Microservice is down to a technical glitch on on-going update, the messages are never lost.
 It gets stored to the RabbitMQ server.
 Once the Service comes online, it consumes the pending messages and processes it.

  ![image](https://user-images.githubusercontent.com/83159793/120458135-d8956400-c3b8-11eb-83d8-d2f206439129.png)

 Fig1: Micoservice communication via RabbitMQ

-3. Setting up the Environment
+3.Setting up the Environment

-•	We will be working with ASP.NET Core 3.1 WebAPI using Visual Studio 2019 IDE.
+•We will be working with ASP.NET Core 3.1 WebAPI using Visual Studio 2019 IDE.
 Make sure you have them up and running with the latest SDK.
-•	After that, we will need to setup the RabbitMQ server and dashboard.
+•After that, we will need to setup the RabbitMQ server and dashboard.

-3.1	Installing ErLang
+3.1Installing ErLang

 Erlang is a programming language with which the RabbitMQ server is built on.
 Since we are installing the RabbitMQ Server locally to our Machine (Windows 10), make sure that you install Erlang first.
 Download the Installer from here – https://www.erlang.org/downloads/24.0 .
 At the time of writing, the latest available version of Erlang is 24.0.
 Install it in your machine with Administrator Rights.

-3.2	Installing RabbitMQ as a service in windows
+3.2Installing RabbitMQ as a service in windows

 We will be installing the RabbitMQ Server and a service within our Windows machine.
 Make sure that RabbitMQ Latest compatible with erlang https://www.rabbitmq.com/install-windows.html
 3.3	In case of failing to create cookie file (drive:)/ErLang